-BEHAVIOR VIOLATION LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 SCHOOL RESOURCE OFFICER NOTES Gambling Requires the use of money or exchangeable goods • • Hallway Misbehavior Loitering or persistent hall-walking • • Harassment Based on Race, Ethnicity, Gender/ Gender Id Including Cyber-harassment, Against Members of the Sch ressio n, Sexual C Drientation, Disability or Religion, Minor harassment • Serious harassment • • DASA investigation may be Harassment- seriously harmful/life threatening • • warranted Inciting or Participating in Disturbance Causing large disruption to school environment • • • A large disruption is defined as a disruption which may cause the principal to initiate emergency procedures.
-It may prevent large Using electronic device to start disruption • • • • numbers of students from moving through the hallways, disrupt the educational process for large numbers of students across the school, or pose a serious and grave threat to the safety of large numbers of students Documentation of Emergency Procedures must be submitted to the Superintendent's Office
+See p.
+20-21 for possible responses and interventions BEHAVIOR VIOLATION LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 SCHOOL RESOURCE OFFICER NOTES Gambling Requires the use of money or exchangeable goods • • Hallway Misbehavior Loitering or persistent hall-walking • • Harassment Based on Race, Ethnicity, Gender/ Gender Identity/ Gender Expression, Sexual Orientation, Disability or Religion, Including Cyber-harassment, Against Members of the School Community Minor harassment • • Serious harassment • • DASA investigation may be Harassment- seriously harmful/life threatening • • warranted Inciting or Participating in Disturbance Causing large disruption to school environment • • • A large disruption is defined as a disruption which may cause the principal to initiate emergency procedures.
+It may prevent large numbers of students from moving through the hallways, disrupt the educational process for large numbers of students across the school, or pose a serious and grave threat to the safety of large numbers of students Documentation of Emergency Procedures must be submitted to the Superintendent's Office Using electronic device to start disruption • • • •